-According to Witwer, who did assure me that his explanation was part of the mythology-building he and Filoni did when working on Rebels, it all comes down to how Force users sense each other's presence.
-Obviously this is something which is talked about a lot in the films, but we never knew exactly how it worked... until now.
+According to Witwer, who did assure me that his explanation was part of the mythology-building he and Dave Filoni conducted when working on Rebels, it all comes down to how Force users sense each other's presence.
+Obviously this is something which is discussed frequently in the films, but we never knew exactly how it worked — until now.

 Picture this: Everyone who uses the Force is a bright spot of light in a dark galaxy.
 The stronger they are in the Force, the brighter they shine.
-Back in the good old days of the Republic, the sky was filled with these stars, but thanks to Order 66 that sky slowly got darker and darker.
-Naturally, those that still use the Force stand out more, and it's easy to send people like Darth Vader or the Inquisitors to snuff out those last remaining stars.
+Back in the good old days of the Republic, the sky was filled with these stars, but thanks to Order 66 the Jedi light was swiftly snuffed out.
+In a dark and star-less sky, the few Force-users stand out, making it easy for Darth Vader or the Inquisitors to extinguish these last remaining stars.

 Witwer used the example of Luke Skywalker and Leia Organa, explaining that this was the reason they were separated and never learned their heritage.

-This is something fans have wondered about for years, and while it has been hinted at in previous extended canon materials, it's good to have a definitive answer about this.
+This is something fans have wondered about for years, and while it has been hinted at in previous extended canon materials, we've never had a definitive reason for the Skywalker twins' separation before.
 But of course, the Skywalkers aren't the only Force sensitive people in the galaxy.

 Maul's Grand Plan For Ezra

-Because he was just a child when Order 66 happened, Kanan Jarrus never learned this part of Force lore.
+Because he was just a child during Order 66, Kanan Jarrus never learned this element of Force lore.
 For all she taught him, Kanan's master didn't let him in on this method of eluding other Force users.
 And why would she — back in the Old Republic, the Jedi Order didn't know of the Sith menace until it was too late.

-As Witwer explains, this means that Kanan and Ezra are "playing with fire".
+As Witwer explains, this means that Kanan and Ezra are "playing with fire" in Rebels Season 2.
 The more Kanan trains Ezra, the brighter his light shines, and the more obvious they both are to those who would hunt them down.
 It seems as though Maul was aware of Ezra long before he arrived on Malachor, and he used this method of tracking the budding Jedi to inform his grand plan.
 Because as we know, Maul is bent on turning Ezra to the Dark Side.